 Question: How is the eligibility of players determined?

-For the 17U division, any player that is currently in high school or prep school is eligible.
-If you have graduated from high school and are not enrolled in a prep school you are not eligible.
+For the 17U division, any player that is currently in high school is eligible.

 Question: How many players can be on my roster?